 “My spirit was empty, but God is now filling me with His Word!”

 Project Philip stirred a desire in Yester’s heart to be baptized.
-On Tuesday, September 22, she underwent her baptism in the river near her village.
-A day of great joy!
+On Tuesday, September 22, she was baptized in the river near her village.
+What a day of great joy!

 “I thank God,” she concludes.
 “He saved me from being abused.
 He sent my father to rescue me.
 He even accepted me as His child.
 Now, I want to share the Good News of Jesus Christ with all my friends!”